kkiarie/orchard-bot-site/data/nlu.md

 - What social platfroms does the PA work on
 - What spcial platforms can the PA work with
 - can i connect my smart personal assistant with facebook

+## intent:billing_integration
+- Can I integrate with M-PESA
+- I would like to integrate with Mobile Money
+- What mobile payment platforms are available

+## intent:development_cycle
+- how long does it take to install a PA
+- How long does it take to set up the personal assistant
+- Setup cycle?